tino-michael/dwm/README.md

 - swallow: if a GUI programme is launched from a terminal and renders it unusable, hide the terminal
 - halfbar: my own patch to dwm to use its statusbar next to polybar
+- xresources: loads colours (and other settings) from Xresources

 ## halfbar patch